 To reserve a spot for tractor-drawn hayrides, visit our online portal: Online Reservations

 Scouts BSA, Venturers, and Explorers can hit the trail, beginning and ending at Nagel Base located on Beaumont Scout Reservation.
 There is a 5-horse minimum and maximum of 12 horses.
-There must be two Unit Leaders per ride.
-Trail Rides are available for 1 and 1/12 hour, 3 hour, 6 hour of an overnight trail ride.
-We have horses that handle for your experience level.
+There must be two registered Unit Leaders per ride.
+Trail Rides are available for 1 and 1/2 hour, 3 hour, 6 hour and overnight trail rides.
+We have horses for your experience level.

-All Trail Rides are available Saturday and/or Sunday during the months of September thru May.
+Trail Rides are available Saturday and/or Sunday during the months of September, October, and January - May.

-• For March Trial Rides are only available on Sunday.
+For March, Trail Rides are only available on Sunday.

-• Overnight rides are only available during the months of April, May, September, October.
+Overnight rides are only available during the months of April, May, September, and October.

 All rides begin and end at Nagel Base Camp located at Beaumont Scout Reservation.